awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

         Schedule: 'cron(0 18 * * ? *)'
 ```

-### Declaring a scheduled action for a Spot Fleet<a name="w8978ab1c27c21c15c23c19"></a>
+### Declaring a scheduled action for a Spot Fleet<a name="w9005ab1c27c21c15c23c19"></a>

 This snippet shows how to create a scheduled action and apply it to an [AWS::EC2::SpotFleet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-spotfleet.html) resource using the [AWS::ApplicationAutoScaling::ScalableTarget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html) resource\.
-It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions to construct the `ResourceId` property with the logical name of the AWS::EC2::SpotFleet resource that is specified in the same template\.
+It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions to construct the `ResourceId` property with the logical name of the `AWS::EC2::SpotFleet` resource that is specified in the same template\.

+**Note**
-Note: The Spot Fleet request must have a request type of `maintain`\.
+The Spot Fleet request must have a request type of `maintain`\.
 Automatic scaling isn't supported for one\-time requests or Spot blocks\.

 #### JSON<a name="quickref-autoscaling-example-12.json"></a>